 Tax and GST

 To paraphrase Benjamin Franklin, death and taxes are two of life’s guaranteed certainties.
 This is no different in Australia, and you will have to pay tax on your salary and wages.
 The Australian Taxation Office (ATO) considers you a resident for tax purposes if you have always lived in Australia, have come to Australia to live, have been in Australia for more than half of the income year, or are an overseas student enrolled in a course that lasts more than six months.

 If you earn less than $18,200 per year, you will not have to pay any tax.
 However, you still have to inform the ATO of your earnings through a tax return.
 If you run a business with a turnover of $75,000 or more, on top of lodging a tax return, you also have to register for the Goods and Services Tax (GST).

 The vast majority of workers in Australia are protected by the National Employment Standards.
 These standards set out 10 minimum rights and conditions for all Australian workers, including everything from working hours and annual leave, to long service leave and redundancy pay.

 Everyone working in Australia, regardless of their background, has basic rights at work which entitle them to a minimum wage, breaks and rest periods, a healthy and safe work environment, and the ability to challenge unfair dismissal from a job.
 For more information on your rights at work, visit the Fair Work Ombudsman site.

 Annual leave and superannuation

 Under the National Employment Standards, Australian workers are entitled to certain rights.
-It’s important that migrants in Australia take the time to understand their rights in order to ensure that they are treated fairly.
-For example, every full-time worker is entitled to at least four weeks of paid annual leave per year, while some shift workers get an extra week.
-In addition, paid parental leave is also available for both mothers and fathers.
+It’s important that migrants to Australia take the time to understand their rights in order to ensure that they are treated fairly.
+For example, every full-time worker is entitled to at least four weeks of paid annual leave per year, while some shift workers are given an extra week.
+In addition, paid parental leave is available for both mothers and fathers.